OctoBanon-Main/OctoBanon-Main/README.md

         "Description: Shitty developer who loves what he does xd", "Programming languages: Python and C++ (learning)",
         "Projects: Orchestra, FileSorter (Fork)",
-        "Status: At this moment i'm working on one project" };
+        "Status: Developing the Orchestra bot.
+Busy at this moment."
+    };
 }
 ```